stdlib-js/stdlib/docs/style-guides/git/README.md

 -   **build**: anything to do with building and releasing the project, including changes to automation and continuous integration configuration files and scripts (e.g., GitHub actions, CircleCI, Azure, etc).

--   **chore**: neither a fix, feature, or refactor; a repetitive mechanical task, such as updating package meta data or updating external dependencies.
+-   **chore**: neither a fix, a feature, nor a refactor; a repetitive mechanical task, such as updating package meta data or updating external dependencies.

 -   **deprecate**: a change that deprecates an existing feature.
 This type correlates with `MINOR` in [Semantic Versioning][semver].